ypereirareis/vagrant-elasticsearch-cluster/README.md

 CLUSTER_COUNT=3 vagrant up
 ```

 Providing the `CLUSTER_COUNT` variable is only required when your first start the cluster.
-Vagrant will save this
-value so you can run other commands without repeating yourself.
+Vagrant will save/cache this value so you can run other commands without repeating yourself.

 The names of the VMs will follow the following pattern: `vm[0-9]+`.
 The trailing number represents the index of the VM, starting at 1.

 ElasticSearch instance is started during provisioning of the VM.
-The command is launched into a new screen as root inside the vagrant.
+The command is launched into a new screen as root user inside the vagrant.

-Once the cluster is launched go to [http://10.0.0.11:9200](http://10.0.0.11:9200)
+Once the cluster is launched (please wait a few seconds) go to : [http://10.0.0.11:9200](http://10.0.0.11:9200)
 Plugins URLs :

 * [http://10.0.0.11:9200/_plugin/marvel](http://10.0.0.11:9200/_plugin/marvel)